-The arrival of the Coast Guard's HEALY does not finish the task of providing oceangoing research capacity for the region.
-The University of Alaska, with the blessings of the University National Oceanographic Laboratory System and the Federal Oceanographic Fleet Committee, have proposed the Alaska Regional Research Vessel, an ice strengthened replacement for the ALPHA HELIX, a ship in its thirties and fast approaching the end of its useful life.
+The availability of the Coast Guard's HEALY does not finish the task of providing oceangoing research capacity for the region.
+The University of Alaska, with the blessings of the University National Oceanographic Laboratory System and the Federal Oceanographic Fleet Committee, have proposed the Alaska Regional Research Vessel, an ice strengthened replacement for ALPHA HELIX, a ship in its thirties and fast approaching the end of its useful life.
 This new vessel, capable of operations in light ice, near the margins of the ice pack, is essential for the study of marine ecology, fisheries oceanography, environmental contamination, marine geology and geophysics and coastal processes in the Bering Sea and those parts of the Beaufort and Chukchi Seas with seasonal open water or light pack ice not requiring the massive capabilities of HEALY.
+On the other hand, changes in budget priorities now threaten the nation's icebreaker capability and careful and thoughtful action will be required to preserve our polar research support system.
+It is particularly important that proponents of Arctic research work closely with our colleagues working in the Antarctic to ensure a successful system of icebreaker operations for research.